Phonemic awareness is the ability to identify and manipulate individual sounds (phonemes) in spoken words.

 - She isn’t able to break compound words into the individual words (such as sunflower = sun + flower).

-What I can do to help
+What can we do to support phonemic awareness?

 - Do sound-related activities, such as helping your child think of a number of words that start with the /m/ or /ch/ sound, or other beginning sounds.